javers/javers.github.io/documentation/configuration/index.md

 It's a complex value holder with a list of mutable properties but without a unique identifier.
 It can't be dereferenced.

-ValueObject instance has a 'best effort' global identifier called [`ValueObjectId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/ValueObjectId.html).
+The ValueObject instance has a 'best effort' global identifier called [`ValueObjectId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/ValueObjectId.html).
 It consists of a class name and a path in the object graph.

-**Comparing strategy** for ValueObject state is property-by-property.
+**Comparing strategy** for the ValueObject state is property-by-property.

-In strict DDD approach, ValueObject can't exists independently and have to be bound to an Entity instance (as a part of an Aggregate).
-JaVers is not such radical and supports both embedded and dangling ValueObjects.
+In a strict DDD approach, ValueObject can't exist independently and has to be bound to an Entity instance (as a part of an Aggregate).
+JaVers is not so radical and supports both embedded and dangling ValueObjects.
-So in JaVers, ValueObject is just Entity without identity.
+So in JaVers, ValueObject is just an Entity without identity.

 **For example** ValueObjects are: Address, Point.